 21.54.030 Effective Date of Permits—Notice of Final Action.

 B. Notice of Final Action.
-Final City action on permits for sites located within the City’s coastal zone shall be documented by the notice of final local action which the City sends to the Coastal Commission within seven days of the City’s final action on a CDP application and compliance with Title 14 California Code of Regulations Section 13570.
+Final City action on permits for sites located within the City’s coastal zone shall be documented by the notice of final local action which the City sends to the Coastal Commission within seven days of the City’s final action on a CDP application and compliance with 14 CCR Section 13570.

 Chapter 21.64